Leyland Line

-The Leyland Line was a British shipping transport line founded in 1873 by Frederick Richards Leyland after his apprenticeship in the firm of John Bibby, Sons & Co.
+The Frederick Leyland & Co Ltd, usually referred to as the Leyland Line, was a British shipping transport line founded in 1873 by Frederick Richards Leyland after his apprenticeship in the firm of John Bibby, Sons & Co.
 After Frederick Leyland's death, the company was taken over by Sir John Ellerman in 1892.
 In 1902, the company was bought by the International Mercantile Marine Company and a portion of its fleet was withdrawn from service and transferred to the Ellerman Lines.
 The company was liquidated in 1935 after a period of declining influence due to the Great Depression.

 History

 Early history

 Frederick Leyland was a longtime partner in John Bibby, Sons & Co which was based in Liverpool.
 In 1873 the Bibby family withdrew from the shipping business and Leyland set up his own shipping company.
 As the company was established in 1873, 21 former Bibby ships formed the basic equipment of Leyland's new company of cargo ships.
 The new company was officially called F. Leyland & Co.
 Ltd, but the name Leyland Line soon became established.
 Also inherited from the Bibby Line was the tradition of giving all ships a name ending in "-ian" or "-ean", and the funnel painted pink with a black top.

 The shipping company initially operated with a liner service to the Mediterranean, in 1875 the transatlantic service was opened with routes ran from Liverpool to Boston, Philadelphia and Portland.
 New York City was only occasionally called upon.
 The ships used by the shipping company were mainly cargo ships, some of which had few passenger facilities that only had transport for emigrants.
 The liner services developed well and the shipping company became the largest transatlantic freighter line. in 1888, Leyland retired from his active business leaving his son, Frederick Dawson Leyland, in charge of the line.